Flight-Free-UK/flight_free_uk_website/source/posts/how-to-thrive-in-a-uk-winter.html.markdown

 Be brave enough to try swimming in the sea, a lake or an unheated lido.
 It boosts your immune system, helps your circulation, relieves stress, and improves your mood.
 Just make sure you are doing it safely, as outlined with [these tips from the RNLI](https://rnli.org/safety/choose-your-activity/open-water-swimming#).

-## Things to boost your mood and wellbeing
+## 5. Make plans, and boost your wellbeing

 ![](/images/uploads/audience_canva.jpg)